wasmCloud/wasmCloud/ROADMAP.md

 - JavaScript Actors (probably with QuickJS)
 - Unit tests for actors (of any language preferably)
-- Separate actor and provider SDKs (wasmbus refactor)
-- Components and the elimination of wasmbus RPC
+- Components implementation and SDK
 - JS host
 - Embedded-first host
 - Multi-tenant wasmcloud host